StokicDusan/MM1QueueSimulation/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # M-M-1-Queue-Simulation
-This program simulates a M/M/1 Queue in Python
+This program simulates a M/M/1 queue system in Python

 # M/M/1 Queue
 Much of this is motivated from: